A Scalable Lower Bound for the Worst-Case Relay Attack Problem on the Transmission Grid: Introduction

-Despite the fact that no exact methods have been found for this problem and that the scalability of even the heuristic approaches is limited, there has been continued interest in the literature in solving extensions of this model and more complicated models which include this model to determine worst-case attacks. \cite{BienstockV2010} develop a problem-specific algorithm for a variation of the problem where the attacker minimizes the number of lines necessary to attack in order to achieve a prespecified amount of load shed.
+Despite the fact that the scalability of the existing approaches for the worst-case attack model is limited, there has been continued interest in the literature in solving extensions of this model and more complicated models which include this model. \cite{BienstockV2010} develop a problem-specific algorithm for a variation of the problem where the attacker minimizes the number of lines necessary to attack in order to achieve a prespecified amount of load shed.
 In addition, the authors provide a novel model in which the attacker antagonistically modifies the resistances of the power lines.
-Further extensions include the addition of transmission line switching as an option for the defender in \cite{DelgadilloAA2010} and \cite{ZhaoZ2013}, inclusion of both short- and medium-term impacts of attacks in \cite{WangB2014}, modeling attacks which unfold over time in \cite{SayyadipourYL2016}, modeling coordinated cyber and physical attacks in \cite{LiSAA2016}, and adding the assumption of spacially correlated physical attacks in \cite{SundarMBP2019}.
+Further extensions include the addition of transmission line switching as an option for the defender in \cite{DelgadilloAA2010} and \cite{ZhaoZ2013}, inclusion of both short- and medium-term impacts of attacks in \cite{WangB2014}, modeling attacks which unfold over time in \cite{SayyadipourYL2016}, modeling coordinated cyber and physical attacks in \cite{LiSAA2016}, and, as previously mentioned, adding the assumption of spacially correlated physical attacks in \cite{SundarMBP2019} and \cite{SundarMBP2021}.
 In addition, there has been interest in trilevel planning problems such as defensive hardening of the network in \cite{YuanZZ2014}, \cite{AlguacilDA2014}, and \cite{WuC2017}.